tenstorrent/riescue/README.md

 - Configurable test constraints
 - Comprehensive extension support

 [See the RiescueC documentation on docs.tenstorrent.com](https://docs.tenstorrent.com/riescue/tutorials/riescuec/riescue_c_brief.html) to get started with `bringup` mode.
-The source code can be found in `riescue/compliance`.
+The source code can be found in the `riescue/compliance` directory.

 #### Privileged Testing - `tp` mode
-Test Plan or `tp` mode Generates Test Scenarios described in [riscv-coretp](https://github.com/tenstorrent/riscv-coretp).
+Test Plan or `riescuec --mode tp` mode generates directed tests using `TestPlan`s described in [riscv-coretp](https://github.com/tenstorrent/riscv-coretp).

 `TestScenarios` provide a set of python data structures describing sequences of instructions and environmental configuration to test architectural and privilege scenarios.
 RiescueC consumes these scenarios and generates test ELFs using the underlying `RiescueD` framework.

 More documentation and information to come in future updates

+### 3. CTK - Compliance Test Kit
+High-level tool used to generates a directory of tests given an ISA string (e.g. "rv64imfv").
+Tests are ran using RiescueC to generate self-checking tests for a range of extensions.

+- See the [CTK Guide on docs.tenstorrent.com](https://docs.tenstorrent.com/riescue/tutorials/ctk/ctk_tutorial.html) for a tutorial on running `ctk`.
+- Just looking to generate a single extension of tests?
+See the User Guide on [Generating a Vector Test Kit on docs.tenstorrent.com](https://docs.tenstorrent.com/riescue/user_guides/ctk/vector_test_kit.html) to see how a test kit can be generated for just vector tests.

 ## Installation and Usage
-For info on installing dependencies, see the [Installation Guide in docs.tenstorrent.com](https://docs.tenstorrent.com/riescue/tutorials/install.html)
+For info on installing dependencies, see the [Installation Guide on docs.tenstorrent.com](https://docs.tenstorrent.com/riescue/tutorials/install.html)

 ### Quick Install